filiprafaj/neldl/README.md

 { "text": "Obama will visit Germany and have a meeting with Merkel tomorrow.", "spans": [{"start":0,"length":5}, {"start":49,"length":6}]  }
 { "text": "Obama will visit Germany and have a meeting with Merkel tomorrow.", "spans": []  }
 ```
 To post queries you can use this [Jupyter Notebook](), which offers a convenient way of displaying servers response.
-You can also run a Python console in another terminal and post query from there:
+Of course, you can instead simply run a Python console in another terminal and post queries from there:
 ```
 import requests, json
 myjson = { "text": "Obama will visit Germany and have a meeting with Merkel tomorrow.", "spans": []  }